corneliusdavid/hugo-pascalinia/README.md

-    tagsInArticlePreview = true  # enable tags list in the article preview card gridView = false  # show post list as a grid. goes well with discreteCards highlightBgColor = "#34363b"  # card and circle navigation background color for discrete card mode
+    tagsInArticlePreview = true  # enable tags list in the article preview card gridView = false  # show post list as a grid. goes well with discreteCards highlightBgColor = "#34363b"  # card and circle navigation background color for discrete card mode bigArticleTitle = false  # makes the title in the single article view bigger

     enableSearch = true  # enable search page searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch